canh25xp/GraduationThesis/OUTLINES.md

 ### Github

 Github was used as the primary platform for managing the project's source code, automatic testing, and continuous integration.
-Using a simple github workflow, I was able to automate the unit test and regression test for the GeWeb backend.
+Using a simple github workflow, I was able to automate the unit test and regression test for the GeWeb back-end.
 More detailed information about the testing process will be provided in chapter 4.4.

 ### Hugging Face

 Hugging Face is yet another platform for hosting git-based code repositories.
-It is also hosing a large number of pre-trained models and datasets.
+It also hosts a large number of pre-trained models and datasets.
-And especially, it provides a simple way to hosting web applications through Spaces and Inference endpoints.
+And especially, it provides a simple way to host web applications through Spaces and Inference endpoints.
 More detailed information about the deployment process will be provided in chapter 4.5.

 ### Docker

-Docker was used to containerize the backend and frontend of GecWeb, making the deployment process on Hugging Face Spaces easier and more efficient.
+Docker was used to containerize the back-end and frontend of GecWeb, making the deployment process on Hugging Face Spaces easier and more efficient.

 Although GecWeb could (and did) run well without Docker, containerization provides several benefits, including portability, consistency, and scalability.
-By using Docker, the entire GecWeb application, including its Python dependencies, Flask API, and Bootstrap-based front-end, is packaged into an isolated environment where the backend and frontend run independently while maintaining seamless communication.
+By using Docker, the entire GecWeb application, including its Python dependencies, Flask API, and Bootstrap-based frontend, is packaged into an isolated environment where the back-end and frontend run independently while maintaining seamless communication.

 In particular, for Hugging Face Spaces, deploying a containerized application eliminates the need for manual dependency installation, making the process streamlined and reducing potential configuration errors.